 Among the several hospitality-related casualties of COVID-19 from the past few years, the scheduled launch of Melbourne’s Lune Croissanterie right here in Sydney was a major one.
-Thankfully, after a moment of uncertainty/radio silence, we can now report the Lune Sydney shopfront is still on the way and looking to open its doors to the public in 2023.
+Thankfully, after a moment of uncertainty/radio silence, we can now report the Lune Sydney shopfront is still on the way and looking to open its doors to an NSW outpost in 2023.

 The New York Times once had the balls to call Lune croissants “the finest anywhere in the world.”
 A huge claim, one would assume at first, but you’d be hard-pressed to find anybody who has personally experienced its flaky goodness raise any form of disagreement.